Microbiomes and Complex Microbial Communities

 Teaching

-Dr. Manuel Kleiner will be teaching a course on Microbial Symbiosis and Microbiomes for the Fall 2019 semester.
+- Dr. Manuel Kleiner teaches a course on Microbial Symbiosis and Microbiomes (MB 479 / MB 579) every Fall semester.
+The course features guest lectures from several of the microbiomes cluster members.
 Learn more about the course.